sethmcleod/eventfeed.js/README.md

 - `after` (function) - A callback function called when events have been added to the page.
 - `success` (function) - A callback function called when Google returns valid data. (argument -> json object)
 - `error` (function) - A callback function called when there is an error fetching events. (argument -> string message)
+- `mock` (boolean) - Query the events without inserting into the DOM.
+Use with the success() callback.
+Default is false.

 ## FAQ